guohanmeng/guo/Final_Project/README.md

 				scene.add( plane );
 			} );
 ```
-In this way, I successfully display the texture.

 I also added a gui, which allows users to change the color of the painted voxel: